Engaging Peace: Reparations and its Forms (Past Events)

 LAND REPARATIONS with Leah Penniman

 This workshop/conversation explored reparations and rematriation of land for Black, Indigenous, and People of Color farmers and earthkeepers, discussing the toolkit used by the Northeast Farmers of Color and the Black Farmer Fund to return stolen wealth and territory.

 Leah Penniman is the co-director and program manager of Soul Fire Farm and author of the book Farming While Black.

 Monday, November 4, 2019

 Flywheel Arts Collective • 43 Main St.

-This workshop is led by Kent Alexander, an anti-racism and workplace culture consultant who currently serves as the Equity and Inclusion Advisor for ValleyCreates.
+This workshop was led by Kent Alexander, an anti-racism and workplace culture consultant serving as the Equity and Inclusion Advisor for ValleyCreates.

 Karuna Center for Peacebuilding and Critical Connections co-convened the discussion series “Understanding the Many Dimensions of White Identity: Politics, Power, and Prejudice,” to explore the history, prevalence, and resurgence of political action based in white identity.
 This series examined how white identity has the power to shape violent movements, as well as the root causes, fears, and prejudices that allow white supremacist ideology to exist in its less visible dimensions.
 This series was made possible through the generous support of the Community Foundation of Western Massachusetts.

 Bangs Community Center

 Amherst, MA 01002